Clemapfel/mousetrap/docs/04_widgets.md

 Once a widgets allocated area enters the visible area on screen, it is **shown** (which we can track using the `shown` signal).
 Once it leaves the visible area, it is **hidden** (emitting `hide`).

-`Widget::set_visible` sets the widgets visibility based on the boolean argument.
+`Widget::set_is_visible` sets the widgets visibility based on the boolean argument.
 Other than this, it behaves exactly as `Widget::show` and `Widget::hide`.
 If we hide a widget that is currently shown, it and all its children will disappear, their allocated size will become 0.

 One way to make a widget **invisible without hiding it**, is to control its **opacity**.
 Using `Widget::set_opacity` we can set a widgets opacity to 0.
 This retains all other properties of the widget, including its size allocation and intractability.
 The widget remains `show`n, the only thing that changes is that the widgets graphical element will now appear fully transparent.